prxatt/SOEN/CONNECTING_APIS.md

 ### That's It!

-Once you have added these keys and redeployed or restarted your application, Praxis will automatically detect them and activate the corresponding AI agents.
+Once you have added these keys and redeployed or restarted your application, Soen will automatically detect them and activate the corresponding AI agents.
 You'll notice faster command parsing and new capabilities for analyzing images in your notes and chats.